dionisiskon/Lenovo-Thinkpad-L540-Monterey-Hackintosh-EFi/README.md

 3. "edit config.plist" and press enter to edit the file and change faulty addition of config.plist.
 4. Ctrl + S press on keyboard to save and then you can reboot pc

-# Specs of original L540
+# Specs of my L540 notebook

   - CPU: Intel i5-4300M
   - GPU: Intel HD Graphics 4600 (Integrated)